unt-libraries/django-name/docs/models.rst

 ``homepage`` - URL to the homepage of the service or website.

-There are 13 ``Identifier Types`` that are provided on install.
+There are 13 ``Identifier Types`` that are included in a fixture.
 Those types are

 - Academia
 - Facebook